sphinx-gallery/sphinx-gallery/README.rst

     $ pip install sphinx-gallery

 Sphinx-Gallery will not manage its dependencies when installing, thus you are required to install them manually.
-Our minimal dependency is **Sphinx >= 4**.
+Our minimal dependencies are **Sphinx >= 4** and Pillow, which we use for scaling images.

 Sphinx-Gallery has also support for scraping images from packages like Matplotlib, Seaborn, and PyVista.
-For much of this functionality, you will need ``pillow``.
-We also recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.
+We recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.

 .. installation-end-content